 If you don't protect what you create, you have only created it for someone else!

-The attorneys at Livingston Law can help you protect, promote and profit from your ideas and inventions through intellectual property law.
+The intellectual property attorneys at Henderson Franklin can help you protect, promote and profit from your ideas and inventions through intellectual property law.
 Call our toll-free number at 1-800-548-4332 or send us an email through our website to discuss your questions with an attorney.

 Our Six Step Process

-We represent clients throughout Florida and the U.S. in all areas of intellectual property law from our offices in Naples, Fort Myers, Sarasota, and Miami.
+We represent clients throughout Florida and the U.S. in all areas of intellectual property law from our offices in Naples, Fort Myers, and Sarasota.